-Old Guard is a term for a group within the BDSM community which operates under strict military-style protocols.
+Old Guard is a term for a group within the BDSM community that operates under strict military-style protocols.
 The term originated in the leather S&M clubs of the late 1940s.
 Leather continued to be worn throughout the history of the old guard.
 The group was very secretive, as it arose at a time when anything concerning homosexuality or BDSM was considered taboo.
 Many members of the old guard were World War II veterans, and this helped inform the group’s military-style disciplinary measures.

 The Old Guard was a group that established a certain type of etiquette within the BDSM community.
 They had a very clear and formal hierarchy of service and experience within their practice.
 The Old Guard believed that its members should start out as bottoms and only become tops once they had done their time.

 The majority of old guard members were gay.
 These men needed to serve as slaves to masters before gaining entry to the Old Guard.
-During this period of servitude they would receive various collars to mark their place in the community.
+During this period of servitude, they would receive various collars to mark their place in the community.
 Collars would correspond to the stage of an individual's journey in the community, such as initiation, training, and acceptance.

 Remnants of the Old Guard still exist today.
 Its traditions have also been reinterpreted by more flexible and inclusive new groups known as the New Guard and the Emerging Guard.